AI Screenr

 Preferred Skills

-Prior experience in B2B SaaS workflow toolsExperience with usage-based or self-serve pricingDesign-partner program experienceExposure to platform / API product work
+Prior experience in B2B SaaS workflow toolsExperience with usage-based or self-serve pricingDesign-partner program experienceExposure to platform and API product work

 Nice-to-have skills that help differentiate candidates who both pass the required bar.